 6. Go ahead and rebut

-Sometimes we read articles, blogs and posts we disagree with.
+Sometimes we read articles, blogs, and posts we disagree with.
 Is there something you would not like to validate or some topic that you do not want to justify or support?
 Channelize the anger, frustration, and irritation and write a rebuttal.
 Put your point of view out there and be heard.

 7. Read between the lines

 Never skip your competitor’s content.
 To be fair, one must appreciate what is good.
-But one should also look for loopholes, missed points and flaws, and make the most of those.
+But one should also look for loopholes, missed points, and flaws, and make the most of those.
 Check their websites and social media handles.

-8. Google search or YouTube suggestions
+8. Google Search or YouTube suggestions

-If you are suffering from severe writer’s block and nothing seems to be helping, pick a general topic and Google search.
+If you suffer from severe writer’s block and nothing seems to help, pick a general topic and research it on Google.
 YouTube and Google have suggestions for ideas once you look up a general issue in the search engines.

 9. Topic generator platforms

 If you’re still blank, absolutely stuck, and can’t think of anything to write about, use online sources and portals that help you generate topics.
 One such platform is Peppertype.ai.

 10. Make a list and revisit ideas

 It is also wise to keep a list of ideas; after all, creative people can think even in their sleep!
-Jot down any interesting ideas and facts you come across in everyday life or even in your dreams and save them.
+Jot down any interesting ideas and facts you come across in everyday life or your dreams and save them.
 Revisit these when nothing new seems to be coming to mind.